 - The pupils of North Hill House School in Frome have benefitted from the purchase of a tool centre, a 275 piece tool chest, a folding bike workstand and a bike pump with gauge.
 This encourages pupils to develop practical, hands on skills whilst enhancing vocational studies.

-- We have supported Pitton School to take part in a project organised by Salisbury Playhouse called “Beginners, Please!”.
+- In the summer of 2014, we supported Pitton School to take part in a project organised by Salisbury Playhouse called “Beginners, Please!”.
 This will enable a class of children to visit the Playhouse for a backstage tour, to see a performance and to participate in drama workshops lead by specialist teachers.
 The children will then work with their teacher to write and produce their own play – culminating with a performance in the Salberg studio theatre.
 Each class will also take part in poetry workshops which will be led by a highly regarded children’s poet.
-This project was so enjoyable, and it was felt to be so beneficial for the children taking part, that Pitton School took part in a similar project with Salisbury Playhouse again in 2016.
+This project was so enjoyable, and it was felt to be so beneficial for the children taking part, that Pitton School took part in a similar project with Salisbury Playhouse again in 2016 and 2018.

-- Exeter House supports children with a wide range of needs and they were very keen to provide the children with a permanent outdoor learning space.
-We were very pleased to have been able to help the school complete the Storytelling Circle, complete with fire pit and the Grow Zone which includes raised beds and two sets of children’s ergonomic gardening tools.
+- Exeter House School supports children with a wide range of needs, and the school was very keen to provide the children with a permanent outdoor learning space.
+In 2014 we were very pleased to have been able to help the school complete their Storytelling Circle, which includes a fire pit, and the Grow Zone which includes raised beds and two sets of children’s ergonomic gardening tools.

-- George studied horticulture at Sparsholt College and we were very pleased to be able to support the purchase of a Dosatron – a mobile fertiliser unit.
+- George studied horticulture at Sparsholt College, and in 2014 we were very pleased to be able to support the purchase of a Dosatron – a mobile fertiliser unit.
 The horticulture students will use this piece of equipment as part of their studies when growing on plants, some of which will be used for shows such as the RHS Chelsea Flower Show.
-We have also covered the costs for some of the student’s tests in hedge trimming and the use of spaying equipment in the summer of 2015, 2016 and 2017.
+We have also covered the costs for some of the student’s tests in hedge trimming and the use of spaying equipment, for five consecutive years from 2015 to 2020.

 - In 2016 we were very pleased to be able to help fund Andover Trees United (ATU).
 ATU are a community partnership of twenty-five schools, youth groups, volunteers and businesses working in partnership with specialist environmental organisations.
 They are based just north of Andover and their aim is to involve as many young people as possible in planting 10,000 trees in and around Andover over a ten-year time span.
 The project reached its half way point in 2016, and to mark this milestone ATU decided to plant a landmark tree and it was felt that it would be appropriate to choose a tree which ‘Capability’ Brown would have used, as 2016 also marks the tercentenary of his birth.
 The project was called ‘Capability Brown and the Birthday Tree’.
 In support of this project Focus in on Life were pleased to be able to fund the following activities.
 ATU wanted to leave the choice of the landmark tree to the school children.
 To enable the children to make an informed decision, trips were arranged to Highclere Castle and Longstock Water Gardens so that the children could have guided tours and see specimens of potential trees.
 The schools then chose the tree they would be voting for and the children made presentations of the reasons for their choice.
 Poetry and photography workshops were arranged so that the children could explore their decisions from many angles.
 A poem was chosen which has been engraved onto a wooden plaque which will be placed with the landmark tree.
 A photography competition was held and prizes awarded on the day of the tree planting which was marked with a ‘Tree Party’.
 Well over 1000 children took part in Capability Brown and the Birthday Tree and it was a marvellous way for the work and involvement of so many people of all ages to be acknowledged.
 The tree chosen as the landmark tree was a Holm Oak, also known as an Evergreen Oak.